Part II

 Order in Apparent Randomness

 Chaos theory shows deep structure beneath apparent disorder.
-The butterfly effect demonstrates sensitive dependence: tiny differences in initial conditions can produce vast differences over time.
+The butterfly effect demonstrates sensitive dependence: a minute difference now, a storm arriving otherwise days later.

 Such systems are deterministic yet effectively unpredictable over time: bound by lawful dynamics, but impossible to forecast in full.
-Within the Entangled Firmament, this is creative sensitivity: small moves—a breath that steadies you, an intention that changes your next action—can ripple outward through your nervous system and relationships.
+Within the Entangled Firmament, this is creative sensitivity: a slowed exhale, one honest sentence, or a boundary set a moment sooner can change the weather of a room when timing and conditions are right.

 Emergence in the Everyday